-Wars and conflicts: Armed conflicts cause to flee, leaving them unable to cultivate their fields.
+Wars and conflicts: Armed conflicts cause to farmers flee, leaving them unable to cultivate their fields.
 Frequently they lose all of their possessions.
 Roads and agricultural infrastructure such as irrigation facilities are destroyed.
 Due to the limited security, trade also suffers; food becomes scarce and expensive.

 Natural disasters: Weather extremes have always led to hunger crises.
 Droughts and floods destroy harvests.
 With climate change, extreme weather events are increasing.
 Droughts over many consecutive years weaken the resilience of the population.
 They are forced to use up their seed supplies or slaughter cattle.

 Poverty: Hunger is, above all, a consequence of poverty.
-Someone who is poor has insufficient money for food but also cannot provide for his own health and cannot invest in education for children.
+Someone who is poor has insufficient money for food but also cannot provide for their own health and cannot invest in education for children.
 Women are usually particularly disadvantaged.
 Only site-appropriate agriculture can combat poverty and hunger.

 Inequality: The Agenda 2030 calls on us to leave no-one behind.
 Nevertheless, the inequality between rich and poor is increasing, both globally and within individual countries.
 One percent of the global population possesses nearly half of the global fortune.
 The ‘lower billion’ of the poor and hungry have almost no chance to free themselves from their hardship.
-The recently introduced Food Security Standard (FSS) should control food and nutrition security through greater justice worldwide.
+The recently introduced Food Security Standard (FSS) should manage food and nutrition security with greater justice worldwide.

 Biased global trade: The rich states determine the rules of international policy.
 Unfair trade agreements and subsidies create market access and price advantages for enterprises from the industrial nations.
 Developing countries primarily export raw materials, the profits are skimmed off by rich states.
 Fairer agricultural trade promotes smallholders and rural value chains.
 Welthungerhilfe gives a voice to the disadvantaged main producers of food.